May 2-3, 2013. Fromista, Carrion de los Condes, Sahagun.

 Our meds, especially the prednisone, had given us a boost but the doctor had cautioned us not to be deceived into thinking we were beyond risk for complications.
 We took his words to heart as our German Camino friend, Kalina, was in hospital being treated for pneumonia.

 It was decided that we would bus to Carrion de los Condes (pop.
-2,400) and spend the night of the 2nd there in a hotel.
-On May 3rd we would again take the bus but skip over a “stage” and instead ride 40km to Sahagun, a major population center of 170,000.
+2,100) and spend the night of the 2nd there in a hotel.
+On May 3rd we would again take the bus but skip over a “stage” and instead ride 40km to Sahagun (pop.
+2,500).
 We would remain there in a hotel the nights of the 3rd and 4th.